Ari Meyers

-Ari Meyers is an American former actress.
-She played the role of Emma Jane McArdle in the television series Kate & Allie (1984).
+Ari Meyers is an American actress and nurse.
+She is known for playing the role of Emma Jane McArdle in the television series Kate & Allie (1984).

 Early years

-Meyers was born in San Juan, Puerto Rico, to Jewish American parents who were touring on the island.
-Her mother is actress Taro Meyer, who appeared in the television soap opera Another World.
-Shortly afterward, Meyer and her family returned to New York City where she was raised and where she received her primary and secondary education.
+Meyers was born in San Juan, Puerto Rico, to parents who were touring on the island.
+Her mother, actress Taro Meyers, appeared in the soap opera Another World.
+Meyers and her family moved to New York City where she was raised.

 Career

 In 1982, Meyers starred with Al Pacino in the film Author!
 Author!.
 In 1983, she starred in the television series Kate & Allie.
 She continued to take advanced courses in school.

 In 1988, Meyers left Kate & Allie and used her earnings to finish her studies at Yale University.
 From there, she graduated with honors and a double major in Philosophy and Theatre Arts.

-After graduating, Meyers continued acting and was mostly cast as characters much younger than her actual age.
+After graduating, Meyers continued acting.
 Meyers has also voiced numerous audio books, such as: